Skip to navigation Skip to content

 • determined by the actual care each customer has, and

-• expressed as a percentage of care, generally based on a number of nights the customer is likely to have during the care period as shown in the care percentage table
+• expressed as a percentage of care, generally based on nights the customer is likely to have during the care period as shown in the care percentage table

 If a pattern has been established in the past and the Service Officer is satisfied it will continue in the future, use that pattern to determine the likely percentage of care for the care period.